MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_28/09_00_00/appunti.md

 Houyhnhnms are never ill

-He will never unde
+He will never understand how yahoos can be proud of themselves

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTA3MzI5ODk3LC05OTcyNjY2NTQsNDkzNz
+eyJoaXN0b3J5IjpbLTEyMjI4Mjk5NDYsLTk5NzI2NjY1NCw0OT
-ExMzQxLC0xMjU4MDQxODYxXX0=
+M3MTEzNDEsLTEyNTgwNDE4NjFdfQ==
 -->